 Copyright and technological measures cover text and other traditional media too, but the most important works have fallen into the public domain by now.
 Ask anyone to cite the ten most influential works of the twentieth century, and few books or works of fine art are likely to appear; the list will be dominated by sound recordings and film.
 Thus have the intrinsic emotional power and market dominance of the new media caused them to displace the older ones.
 And the legal regime of permanent copyright and digital controls over reuse help to cement the division in the history of culture.

-Whenever a commentator makes grandiose statements about history, the reader can legitimately anticipate that they will lead in to some audacious announcement about the future, couched no doubt in revolutionary terms.
+Whenever a commentator makes grandiose statements about history, the reader can anticipate some audacious announcement about the future, couched no doubt in revolutionary terms.
 This article conforms to the pattern.
-It has offered a high-level, fuzzy overview of two eras in cultural history because we are now in a third era.
+It has offered a high-level overview, necessarily fuzzy and simplified, of two eras in cultural history in order to announce that we are now entering a third era.

-The third era is driven by the Internet and challenges all the foundations of the previous two eras.
+The third era, driven of course by the Internet, challenges all the foundations of the previous two eras.
 This does not mean art done in the old styles will disappear; we will still have everything from hand-sewing to grand opera.
 But these are accompanied by new media and perhaps can be enhanced by them.

 To understand better how the arts are adapting to the Internet, one can look at changes in other sources of information and human expression.
 Essentially, they are breaking into bite-sized pieces and turning interactive.

-Journalism is being transformed into ten million eternal conversations over blogs.
+Journalism is being transformed into “living news stories” that the editors update daily or hourly, tracked and supplemented by ten million eternal conversations on blogs.
 Long-lasting forms of information are moving to wikis maintained cooperatively by thousands of people.
-Interactive story-telling and drama are available on the Internet.
+Interactive story-telling and drama are available.
 Scientists are turning to the Internet for peer review instead of hand-picked experts.
 Even the core research and development efforts of corporations are being farmed out to anyone interested in trying to solve the problems.

-All of these are radically different from the arts, but they reflect aspects of digitization and downloading that apply to the arts as well.
+All of these efforts reflect aspects of digitization and downloading that apply to the arts as well.
 Perhaps the best model for new art is multiplayer online games.
+They are frantically interactive while opening up room for fantastic (in the old-fashioned sense) creativity.

 The traits of the Internet that foster these changes are the instantaneous appearance of information and the ability to link content of any size to other content anywhere in the world.
-These traits encourage Internet users to post quickly, as soon as their thoughts gel, and to update their work as comments come back.
+These traits encourage Internet users to post quickly, perhaps even before their thoughts gel, and to update their work as comments come back.

 Thus, the new art possesses seven characteristics to greater or lesser degrees:

-In order to go on the Internet in a manner others can retrieve, art must be put in a recognizable format.
-There are encodings for text in various languages, music, and video, and protocols for exchanging the data between programs and computer systems.
+In order to go up on the Internet in a manner others can retrieve, art must be put in a recognizable format.
+Digitization is accomplished through encodings for text in various languages, music, and video, along with protocols for exchanging the resulting data between programs and computer systems.

-A painted canvass consists of unique brushstrokes that cannot be repeated.
-Fakes are routinely discovered by comparing brushstrokes in disputed paintings to brushstrokes in the original artist's hand.
+A painted canvass is host to unique brushstrokes that cannot be repeated.
+Fakes are routinely discovered by comparing brushstrokes in disputed paintings to brushstrokes in the original artist’s hand.
 But when the art is digitized, the brushstroke is converted into a common format that can be extracted and repeated endlessly.
-Collages become the canonical art form—but potentially in much more subtle fashion than torn or scissored pieces of material.
+Collages become the canonical art form—but on the Internet they potentially become much more intricately integrated than torn or scissored pieces of paper and fabric.

 Digitization also permits any kind of data to be rendered as visual or audio experiences, subject only to the limitations of output devices.
 This will be explored further in the Applied section.